MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 # Kubernetes Integration

 Starting at version 1.5.0, Otoroshi provides a native Kubernetes support.
-Multiple jobs (kubernetes controllers) are provided in order to
+Multiple otoroshi jobs (kubernetes controllers) are provided in order to

 - sync kubernetes secrets of type `kubernetes.io/tls` to otoroshi certificates
 - act as a standard ingress controller (supporting `Ingress` objects)
 - provide Custom Resource Definitions (CRDs) in order to manage Otoroshi entities from Kubernetes and act as some kind of ingress controller with its own resources

-## Deploy otoroshi on your kubernetes cluster
+## Installing otoroshi on your kubernetes cluster

 If you want to deploy otoroshi into your kubernetes cluster, you can download the deployment descriptors from https://github.com/MAIF/otoroshi/tree/master/kubernetes and use kustomize to create your own overlay.
-The base descriptors are available at https://github.com/MAIF/otoroshi/tree/master/kubernetes/base

-Then deploy it with `kubectl apply -k ./overlays/myoverlay`.

 You can also create a `kustomization.yaml` file with a remote base